The Manic Monologues

 One of the hardest parts about those early days was the utter absence of relatable, lived experiences.
 There didn't seem to be stories out there.
-Only after Zack's crisis did Elisa discover that three of their closest friends had gone through a similar hell.
-How is it even possible that mental illness never comes up among the closest of loved ones?
+Only after Zack's crisis did Elisa discover that three of their closest friends had struggle with their own conditions.
+How is it possible that mental illness never comes up among the closest of loved ones?
 Nobody talks about it like you might talk about a new relationship, or a difficult boss.
 But 1 in 4 Americans experiences a mental health condition in any given year.
 So why isn't there conversation?

 This is why we decided to launch The Manic Monologues.
 We want to change the narrative around mental illness.
 We want to disrupt stigma.

-This project brings to life incredible stories, stories that will challenge and inform your ideas about what it means to be touched by a mental health disorder.
+This initiative brings to life incredible stories — stories that will challenge and inform your ideas about what it means to be touched by a mental health disorder.
 These true experiences are submitted by diverse and resilient people living all across the world.
 They have things to say about struggle and pain, but also triumph and joy.
 They are moving.
 They are human.
 They are not ashamed.